 - Step 2: Orient the cable carrier

-- Step 3: Lay everything into the cable carrier
+- Step 3: Lay out the tube and wiring

 - Step 4: Snap in some tabs

-- Step 6: Connect the z-axis motor and encoder
+- Step 7: Feed the z-axis motor and encoder cables

 - What’s next?

 Remove all of the snap-in tabs from the z-axis cable carrier.
 The z-axis cable carrier is the shortest cable carrier in the kit.

 There is only one orientation that the z-axis cable carrier mounts to the cross-slide and z-axis, and it is determined by the orientation of the end pieces.
 Inspect the images below to see how the cable carrier will be mounted, but do not attach it at this time.

 Keeping the mounting orientation of the cable carrier in mind, lay the UTM cable, one of the water tubes, the vacuum pump cable, the camera cable, and the z-axis motor and encoder cables into the open cable carrier.
 The ends of all cabling and tubing should be offset from the UTM-end of the cable carrier as follows:

 - The end of the water tube should extend 10cm beyond the end of the cable carrier.

 - The end of the UTM cable with the yellow and black connectors should extend 10cm beyond the end of the cable carrier.